-Pexpect is a Python library to spawning child processes and controlling them automatically.
-Pexpect can be used to automate interacting applications such as ssh, FTP, password, telnet, etc. Pexpect works like span child and responds to expected patterns.
+Pexpect is a Python library for spawning child processes and controlling them automatically.
+Pexpect can be used to automate interactive applications such as SSH, FTP, password, telnet, etc. Pexpect works by spawning child processes and responding to expected patterns.

 pip3 install pexpect

 It can be done in different ways: